Taro Root Sukiyaki

 Overcooking the beef will make it tough, so remove it from the pan to prevent it from cooking too quickly.

-Deglaze the frying pan by pouring the dashi into it and using a turner or other utensil to gently scrape the bottom, then pour the dashi with the fond mixed in into a pot.
-Add the taro root, shimeji mushrooms, and ingredients for [A] and mix in, then heat over high heat.
+Deglaze the frying pan by pouring the dashi into it and using a turner or other utensil to gently scrape the bottom, then pour the dashi into a pot.
+Add the taro root, shimeji mushrooms, and ingredients for [A] and mix in, then place over high heat.
 When it comes to a simmer, cover and cook over medium heat for 15 min, stirring occasionally.

 Stir in the partially cooked beef.
 Cover and cook for an additional 5 min, then serve.